We're experiencing increased customer enquiries

 • provide places for people to enjoy nature, recreation and wellbeing

-Council continues this work through regional partnerships, on-ground projects and collaboration with the community across the Biosphere.
+Council continues this work through regional partnerships, on-ground projects and collaboration with the community across the Shire.

-By caring for our creeks, wetlands and coastline, we help keep the Western Port Biosphere healthy.
+By caring for our creeks, wetlands and coastline, we help keep the Western Port and Port Phillip Bay healthy.

 Here are some simple ways you can help: